philipwalton/blog/_articles/web-components-and-the-future-of-modular-css.md

 V. Conclusion
 -->

-Developers who are new to CSS often complain about things that should be simple are unnecessarily complex, unintuitive, or hacky.
+Developers who are new to CSS often complain that things that should be simple are unnecessarily complex, unintuitive, or hacky.
 Why do I have to use `border-color: transparent` to make a triangle?
 Why doesn't `vertical-align: center` ever work when I want it to?
 Why do I have to use JavaScript to make equal-height columns?

-Sure these are annoyances, and yes being skilled at CSS does require an encyclopedic knowledge of hacks and tricks, but these issues have been almost entirely solved in newer versions of the specification.
+Sure these are annoyances, and yes being skilled at CSS does require an encyclopedic knowledge of hacks and tricks, but is this really why CSS is hard?
+The solutions to these problems can be easily Googled, and most of them have been solved by some of the newer features of CSS.

 To put it bluntly, these are not, nor have they ever been, the truly hard problems in CSS.

 In fact, the real hard problems in CSS have nothing to do with visual design at all.
 They have to do with code design, maintainability, and organization.
-If you've ever had to work in an existing CSS codebase, you'll be far too familiar with this situation:
+If you've ever had to work in an existing CSS codebase, you'll be all too familiar with this situation:

 * You can't write the rules you want because the existing rules trump them.
 * You can't change the existing rules because refactoring would take too long and risk breaking too many things.
 * Your hand is forced, so you end up writing rules you know are bad.
 * Now the problem is worse than when you started.

-Every company I've ever worked for or with has experienced this problem.
+Every company I've ever worked for has dealt with this.
 Bad CSS can cripple development, prevent teams from updating designs they know have usability issues, and even block the shipping of new features.

 CSS should never be a bottleneck, yet so many times it is.
 And it's not because of vertical-centering woes or equal-height column hacks.
 If fact, it's not because of any property or value declaration.

-CSS is hard because its selectors are global.
+*CSS is hard because its selectors are global.*

 As with any language, global variables become increasingly hard to manage as your codebase scales.
-Yet unlike many other languages, CSS doesn't have a module system or a way to scope rules to a particular context without increasing specificity and preventing reuse.
+Yet unlike many other languages, CSS doesn't have a module system or a way to scope rules to a particular context without increasing specificity and thus preventing reuse.

 The rest of this article will discuss how modular CSS is used today to deal with the shortcomings of CSS, and it will explore how the Web Components will make writing truly modular CSS a reality in the future.

 ## Modular CSS today

-When developers talk about "modular" CSS today, they do so nominally.
-While the techniques typically proposed are incredibly valuable, they're just methodologies and conventions.

 Generally speaking, the purpose of modular programming is to break a large problem down into smaller pieces that are easier to reason about.
 Modules should be self-contained and interchangeable, allowing you to affect one part of the system without fear of unintended consequences.

-In CSS, it could be said that a selector is a module's interface and a declaration (i.e. properties and values) its implementation.
+In CSS, it could be said that a selector is a module's interface and a declaration (the properties and values) its implementation.
 This conceptually works, and seems to be how the creators of CSS intended it to manifest; however, in practice CSS modules are more complicated than a single selector.

 In practice, modules in CSS correspond to individual parts of a design or interface.
 A button group, a volume slider, a dropdown menu.
 These are all conceptually modules in the world of CSS, and *all* of them require more than one selector to style.